CtrlK

 Completeness

-Clearly answers both what ('Engineering principles for building software') and when ('Load when tackling non-trivial development work, architecting systems, reviewing code, or orchestrating multi-agent builds') with explicit trigger guidance.
+Clearly answers both 'what' (engineering principles for building software, covering planning, delivery, quality gates, LLM-specific patterns) and 'when' ('Load when tackling non-trivial development work, architecting systems, reviewing code, or orchestrating multi-agent builds').
+The 'Load when' clause serves as an explicit trigger guidance.

 3 / 3